 4K Vs 8K

-The number one feature marketed on the best TVs is image quality.
-While many factors contribute to a screen’s display quality, manufacturers use the TV’s resolution as the primary spec to convince consumers of their device’s display capacity.
+When you are shopping for the best TV, image quality is the most important factor.
+While many factors contribute to image quality, manufacturers use the TV’s resolution as the primary spec to convince consumers of their device’s display capacity.

 • 8K televisions are the highest TV resolution available for general consumption.
 They have four times the pixel count of 4K TVs and produce more detailed images.

-• 4K TVs are still popular among consumers.
+• 4K TVs are the most popular among consumers.
 Many say they cannot perceive a difference between 4K and 8K at an average viewing distance.

 • Taking full advantage of an 8K TV depends significantly on the display size and viewing distance.

 Curious why?
 Keep reading as we examine the differences between an 8K vs a 4K TV and their benefits.
-For more information covering other TV resolutions, you can check out our article covering 4K vs UHD TVs and 720 vs 1080 TVs.
-Alternatively, you can read about curved TV vs flat 4K TVs for a comparison of the differences between these 4K TV syles.
+For more information covering other TV resolutions, you can check out our articles covering 4K vs UHD TVs.

 Which Is Better: A 4K vs 8K Comparison